entitiesofentities/msabuild/_includes/welcome.md

 ##  Commonwealth Center for the Humanities and Society, University of Louisville

+## Amsterdam School of Historical Studies (ASH), University of Amsterdam

 ## Amsterdam School of Cultural Analysis

 ## Onderzoekschool Literatuurwetenschap

 ## The English Department at Florida State University

+**This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 645666.**

  [![med left](assets/2009065E-LOGO AFKLMTO RVB.jpg)](http://www.airfrance.fr/FR/fr/local/www_airfranceklm-globalmeetings_com.htm?eid=30740AF){:target="_blank"}